Which Solar Panel is Right for You?

 Panasonic manufactures hybrid panels.
 They have an HIT module that has a thin layer of amorphous film behind the crystalline cells.
 The additional layer extracts more energy from the sunlight in low light conditions.
 These are the most efficient panels around, and they take up less space on your roof.
 Hybrid panels, however, are more expensive than crystalline, and they are not practical to use if your roof has enough space to fit crystalline panels that generate the same amount of power.
 If you are interested to know the price range of these solar panels, make life easier by simply requesting for online solar quotes.

 Completely black panels are now being offered in the market.
 Black frames and panels offer an improved look especially on slate roofs and traditional cottages.
 The disadvantage comes from the black backing that absorbs heat and light, eliminating the benefit of sunlight being reflected back onto cells through the backing material.
 The panels also tend to get warmer.
 Solar cells are more efficient when cooler, so black backing will work less effectively that white backing.
-Thin film modules are ideal for the UK climate because they are suitable to duller and diffuse conditions.
-However, they are not that popular in the UK.
-Check out online solar panel quotes to compare the prices or check out the online solar calculator for your options for the types of panels to choose.
+Thin film modules are ideal for a temperate climate because they are suitable to duller and diffuse conditions.